AdrianGehrig/Project-Autonomous-Car/Software/PlanA_ComputerVision/README-PlanA.md

 5. Start the autonomous mode by pressing [9] on the keyboard (Even works though SSH connection) or the blue button on the STM32F4 Board, located on the back of the car.
 6. Leave the autonomous mode by pressing pressing [9] on the keyboard or by touching the steering wheel or the accellerator on the transmitter.

+## 1.2 Overview of the files
+## 1.2.1 KommunikationUart.py
+This file is for the UART communication between the Jetson and the STM32F4 Board.

+It consists of a configuration part, where some settings are made to that the Jetson side is configured right.

+A sending part, that is able to send 4 floats and 16 seperate bits.
+There are some reserves left for furhter upgrades.

+A reading part, that is able to receive 8 floats and 16 seperate bits.
+There are some reserves left for furhter upgrades.

 # 2. STM32 F4 Part (Identical in PlanA and PlanB)